tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-sql-meme-tagged-5-things-sql-server-shou.md

 This doesn't work in 2005 or 2008

-OF course you can do this and it will &#8216;work' and I wrote about it here: [Create a sorted view in SQL Server 2005 and SQL Server 2008][3]
+OF course you can do this and it will 'work' and I wrote about it here: [Create a sorted view in SQL Server 2005 and SQL Server 2008][3]

 sql
 CREATE VIEW vTestSort2